Juniper Springs — Seven Miles of Jungle Paddle Through the Ocala National Forest

 What you do

-There’s exactly one rental operation on site: Juniper Springs Canoe Rental, run by the concessionaire.
-Canoe or kayak, around $40 round-trip including the shuttle.
-Park entry is $5.50 per person on top of that.
+There’s exactly one rental operation on site, run by the concessionaire (Naventure).
+A single kayak runs about $65, a double kayak or canoe about $75, with the take-out shuttle an extra $15 per vessel.
+Park entry is $14.50 per person on top of that.

 Here’s the workflow: